xinghua-qu/xinghua-qu.github.io/_pages/about.md

   - /about.html
 ---

-- I am currently a research scientist of Bytedance, working on alignment (RLHF) of multimodal foundation model.
+- I am currently a research scientist of Bytedance, working on the alignment (RLHF) of multimodal speech foundation model.
 - I obtained my PhD degree from Nanyang Technological University in 2022.

 **Research Interests: Multimodal LLM, Reinforcement Learning, Trustworthy AI**